The Abertillery Junior Rugby Teams.

 The Abertillery Crusaders.

-In September 1902 new team members joined the Abertillery Crusaders squad – Jordan; Williams; J. Selwyn; Robbins; Meredith; Barnfield and Beynon: The Crusaders had quite a few members and in this month they played a game of “Probables versus Possibles” as a practice match to chose a team to play against Blaina St Peters, a game which the Crusaders won.
+In September 1902 new team members joined the Abertillery Crusaders squad – Messrs Jordan; Williams; J. Selwyn; Robbins; Meredith; Barnfield and Beynon: The Crusaders had quite a few members and in this month they played a game of “Probables versus Possibles” as a practice match to choose a team to play against Blaina St Peters, a game which the Crusaders won.

 Wilkins Temperance Hotel, Somerset Street.

 In 1902 the Abertillery Crusaders Rugby Football Club were holding meetings and concerts at the Wilkins Temperance Hotel, Somerset Street (as seen left) opposite the Pontlottyn.
-Mr W. G. Wikins was the teams president.
+Mr W. G. Wikins was the team’s president.

 The Abertillery Crusaders Photograph.